EliasRosendahl/PyLED/README.md

 ## How to use
 * Clone the repository somewhere on your filesystem
-* (optional) create and activate a virtual invieroment
+* (optional) create and activate a virtual environment

 `$ virtualenv venv`\
 `$ source venv/Scripts/activate`